3thanl1n/getGPT/README.md

 - Compare and analyze genes from different sources (OpenTargets, Genetics API, ChatGPT)
 - Generate a downloadable CSV with gene analysis results

-3) PDF Analysis:
+2) PDF Analysis:

 - Upload and process PDF documents (likely scientific papers)
 - Generate a summary of the uploaded PDF
 - Create a question-answering system based on the PDF content
 - Allow users to ask questions about the PDF and receive tailored answers

-5) API Testing:
+3) API Testing:
 - Check the connection to OpenTargets Platform and Genetics APIs.
 View the current versions of these APIs.

-7) User Interface | Customize your experience:
+4) User Interface | Customize your experience and chat with experts:
 - Streamlit-based web interface with multiple tabs for different functionalities
 - Choose different expert perspectives (e.g., Biologist, Informatician) to potentially tailor the analysis or responses to your field of expertise.

-- Data Processing and Integration
+5) Data Processing and Integration
 - Integrate data from multiple sources (OpenTargets, PubMed, uploaded PDFs)
 - Use natural language processing (ChatGPT) for text analysis
 - Implement error handling and logging throughout the application

-7) Visualization and Output
+6) Visualization and Output
 - Display analysis results in text areas and dataframes
 - Offer CSV download functionality for gene analysis results